Moath al-Alwi: Artworks

 In the late 2010s, al-Alwi began making artworks from materials available to him in the prison.
 The sculptures that result, mainly in the form of model ships and boats, were made from scrap plastic, fabric and wood.
 In 2017 several of his sculptures were displayed as part of an exhibition at the City University of New York Law School School of Law.

+Release

+Al-Alwi and 10 other detainees were transferred to Oman on January 6, 2025.